THE MINORITY SMALL BUSINESS LAUNCH CENTER

 WHAT OUR CENTER OFFERS

-To increase the self-employment rate of minorities and the performance of early stage minority-led firms in Region 4, Virginia State University’s VSU Center for Entrepreneurship and the Division of Research and Economic Development have created a Minority Small Business Launch Center (SBLC) that provides a comprehensive suite of entrepreneurship-facilitating resources and supportive services including:
+This Go Virginia-funded program was created to increase the self-employment rate of minorities and the performance of early stage minority-led firms in Region 4 via a dedicated program which provides a comprehensive suite of entrepreneurship-facilitating resources and supportive services including:

 STUDENT & FACULTY-LED TECHNICAL ASSISTANCE